ChillThemes/ChillThemes-Portfolio/readme.txt

 = Is there a widget to go along with this plugin? =

 Yes, it most certainly does!
-If you install and activate our <a href="https://github.com/chillthemes/chillthemes-widgets>ChillThemes Widgets</a> plugin along with this one, you'll see a new widget aptly titled Portfolio.
+If you install and activate our <a href="http://wordpress.org/plugins/chillthemes-widgets">ChillThemes Widgets</a> plugin along with this one, you'll see a new widget aptly titled Portfolio.

+= I'm getting 404 errors, what do I do? =

+All you need to do is visit the Settings -> Permalinks page to flush the rewrite rules, you don't have to make any changes, just visiting this page will do.

 = Are there filters? =